What is NAPLAN and How Can Students Prepare

 Teachers can use NAPLAN results to identify and challenge higher-performing students, as well as to support those who are not performing as well as the typical student of their age..

-The Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for developing and implementing the nation-wide of the Australian National Assessment Program, including NAPLAN.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for developing and implementing the nation-wide Australian National Assessment Program, including NAPLAN.
 They work with representatives from education bodies in all states and territories and the non-government school sector.

 For school systems and governments, NAPLAN provides helpful data to support school improvement and good teaching and learning.